Search Results for: fish — 279 articles

 It’s no surprise that Northern residents and visitors flock to their frozen lakes to go ice fishing.
 A beginner-friendly sport, ice fishing makes for a fun family outing.
 Plus, it’s true that fish caught from frozen lakes taste better due to the lack of algae.
 In previous Lake Homes Lifestyle articles, we detailed top ice fishing tips for beginners and discussed the best lakes in the United States for ice fishing.
 So now you know the basics and where to go to try out your new skills.
 But what items do you need to get started?
 Well, unlike standard fishing,…

-Wakesurfin’ Safari: Montana’s Whitefish Lake Home
+Wakesurfin’ Safari: Montana’s Whitefish Lake becomes the ultimate playground for a family business.

 Ideally situated near Whitefish Mountain Ski Resort and the area’s abundance of water recreation, this was undoubtedly the sweet spot for Lauren and Brittan Ellingson to build their family lake home.
 Owners of Notice Custom Boards, a custom wakesurf and snowboard company in Whitefish, Montana, the couple was intent on creating an all-seasons haven where they could connect their family to the great outdoors any time of year.
 On the storied grounds of an old summer camp, they decided to construct their new retreat when they approached the builders at Mindful Designs and Zach George, a partner and architectural designer…